 If you love vegan cinnamon recipes, be sure to check out my Vegan Cinnamon Bread.
 It’s the best!

 - 4 ½ teaspoons active dry yeast (2 packets)

 - 2 cups warm water

 - 1 ½ teaspoons salt

 - 1 cup granulated sugar

-- Proof your yeast by combining the yeast, brown sugar, and warm water in a small bowl.
-Let it sit for about 10 minutes until it becomes frothy.
-Then add the olive oil and stir slightly.
+- Combine yeast, brown sugar, and water in a small bowl.
+Let sit for 3 minutes until frothy.
+Add ¼ cup olive oil and stir slightly.

-- Turn the dough onto a clean, well-floured surface, and knead in more flour for about 3 – 5 minutes, or until the dough is no longer sticky.
+- Turn dough onto a clean, well-floured surface and knead in whole- wheat flour, about 5 minutes until the dough is no longer sticky.

-- Place the dough in a well-oiled bowl, and cover with a cloth.
-Let the dough rise in a warm place until double; this should take about 1 hour.
+- Place dough in a large well-oiled bowl and cover with a cloth.
+Let dough rise in a warm place for 1 hour until doubled in size.